 Folic acid-fortified foods

 Folate (vitamin B9) is an essential nutrient, especially before and during pregnancy.
-The Centers for Disease Control and Prevention (CDC) state that women of reproductive age need 400 micrograms (mcg) of folic acid (synthetic folate) each day.
+The Centers for Disease Control and Prevention (CDC) states that people of reproductive age need 400 micrograms (mcg) of folic acid (synthetic folate) each day.

 However, too much folic acid can mask a vitamin B12 deficiency.
-Research suggests that high folate levels can even exacerbate the anemia and cognitive symptoms associated with a lack of vitamin B12.
-For these reasons, folic acid intake from fortified foods should not exceed 1,000 mcg daily in adults with a good overall health status.
+Research suggests that high folate levels can even exacerbate anemia and cognitive symptoms associated with a lack of vitamin B12.
+Still, the idea that high folate levels cause low levels of B12 is still controversial among scientists.

 Alcohol

-Research has suggested that the consumption of alcohol may reduce vitamin B12 levels.
+Research has suggested that excessive consumption of alcohol may reduce vitamin B12 levels.
+Specifically, B12 deficiency can affect 25% of people who misuse alcohol.

 Foods with insufficient vitamin B12